Wareham Gatemen: The 2000s: back-to-back titles and the passing of a Wareham legend

 In 2000, skipper Mike Roberts, who had managed the team sixteen years earlier, returned to Wareham and led the team to a first-place finish in the West Division.
-Roberts' squad starred league MVP Mike Fontenot, Harvard fireballer Ben Crockett, who was co-recipient of the league's Outstanding Pitcher Award, and ace reliever Jonathan Gonzalez, who posted a microscopic 0.43 ERA.
+Roberts' squad starred league MVP Mike Fontenot, Harvard fireballer Ben Crockett, who was co-recipient of the league's Outstanding Pitcher Award, CCBL Hall of Fame hurler Pat Pinkman, returning for a second season in Wareham after winning the 1999 Outstanding Pitcher Award, and ace reliever Jonathan Gonzalez, who posted a microscopic 0.43 ERA.
 As in 1984, Roberts' second stint with the team lasted only a year, as Cooper Farris took over in 2001 and piloted the club for 14 years, the team's all-time longest-tenured manager.

 In his first year with the team, Farris' Gatemen club was loaded with talent, and finished the 2001 regular season in first place atop the West Division.
 The team featured league MVP and CCBL Hall of Famer Matt Murton, and the league batting champ, Eric Reed (.365), who also swiped 22 bags on the season.
 The Gatemen dominated on the mound as well, boasting the CCBL Outstanding Pitcher Chris Leonard, who posted a 6–0 record with an 0.98 ERA.
 Ben Crockett, who returned from the 2000 club, was the inaugural winner of the league's Outstanding New England Player Award, recording 74 strikeouts and a 1.67 ERA.
 The Gatemen defeated Bourne in the semi-final playoff series, and went on to face Chatham for the title.

 Game 1 of the 2001 finals at Clem Spillane Field featured no shortage of controversy.
-A's skipper John Schiffner and shortstop Drew Meyer were tossed in the fifth by CCBL Hall of Fame umpire Nick Zibelli in the aftermath of a disputed fair ball call on Murton's long fly down the leftfield line.
+A's skipper John Schiffner and shortstop Drew Meyer were tossed in the fifth by CCBL Hall of Fame umpire Nick Zibelli in the aftermath of a disputed fair ball call on Murton's long fly down the left field line.
 The Gatemen prevailed, 8–3, and headed to Chatham for Game 2 eyeing a sweep, but Chatham stifled the Wareham offense and knotted the series with a 2–1 victory.
 The decisive Game 3 in Wareham went to the ninth even at 3–3.
-Gatemen closer and future major league all-star Pat Neshek set down the A's in order in the top half of the frame.
+Gatemen closer and CCBL Hall of Famer Pat Neshek set down the A's in order in the top half of the frame.
 In the home half, Keith Butler led off with a single and advanced to third on a sacrifice bunt and ground out.
 With two down and two strikes, Gatemen shortstop Paul Henry chopped a spinner along the third base line that A's pitcher Zane Carlson bobbled as Butler slid home with the series-winning run.
 Wareham second baseman Aaron Hill, who batted .400 in the postseason, took home playoff MVP honors.